What are 2D animation videos?

-2D animation covers a variety of styles and graphic universes.
-Motion design, traditional animation or whiteboard videos all use 2D animation techniques.
+2D animation services cover a variety of styles and graphic universes.
+Motion design, traditional animation and whiteboard videos all use 2D animation techniques.

 2D puts the full range of tools animation has to offer at your disposal, but without the extra cost of 3D.